English-Speaking Countries in Africa

 Also adopted only during colonial rule, English is the official language of Lesotho.
 However, the Sesotho - also an official language - is more widely spoken in the country.

 The people of Malawi speak Chewa and English as their official languages.
 English was brought to the country during the colonial period as well.

 The country has three official languages among which one is English.
 During British rule, English was spread throughout the country and it remains to be the official language till date.

 Also a country with three official languages including Arabic, Tigrigna, and English.
 English was introduced after the Second World War

 English is one of the four official languages of Rwanda.
 English was introduced in order to sustain a place in the global market and international business.

 Somaliland also has three official languages, English, Arabic, and Somali.
-During the colonization of North-West, English was introduced and have stayed ever since.
+During the colonization of the North-West, English was introduced and has stayed ever since.

 Turns out, there are not two or three countries by 24 that speak that language.
 All of which adopted English during the colonial rule of the British and have not let go of the language since.